partnerAi/PartnerAi/README.md

 # CLI
 def build_config_from_args(args: argparse.Namespace) -> Dict[str, Any]:
-    """Build configuration from CLI arguments."""
+    """Parse CLI arguments into configuration."""
     cfg = DEFAULT_CONFIG.copy()
     if args.iterations is not None:
         if (iterations := int(args.iterations)) < 100_000: